-S. No. Case Details Name of the regulatory/ enforcement agencies/ judicial institutions Detail s as provided in Question 2 above.
+S. No. Case Details Name of the regulatory/ enforcement agencies/ judicial institutions Details as provided in Question 2 above. tails as provided in Question 2 above.

 4. Does the entity have an anti-corruption or anti-bribery policy?
 If yes, provide details in brief and if available, provide a web-link to the policy